ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 After adding the custom device, you can deploy the system definition in VeriStand to begin logging data to a TDMS file.
 When you undeploy the system definition, you can access this file.

-Depending on the target type, the log file can be found in the following locations:
+Depending on the target type, the log file can be found in one of the following locations:
 - **Windows:** "&lt;System Definition Folder Path&gt;\Logs\telemetry.tdms"
 - **RT:** "c:\ni-rt\NIVeriStand\Logs\telemetry.tdms"